 Fund's customers follow FMO's procedures to mitigate compliance risk.
 FMO's standards and policies and good business practices foster acting with integrity.
-FMO's standards and policies and good business practices foster acting with integrity.
 FMO is committed to its employees, customers, and counterparties, adhering to high ethical standards.
-FMO has a Compliance framework which entails identifying risks, designing policies, monitoring, training, and providing advice.
-FMO has policies on topics such as financial economic crime (including KYC, sanctions, anti-bribery, and corruption) conflicts of interest, anti-fraud, private investments, protection of personal data and speak-up.
-FMO also regularly trains its employees to raise awareness by means of e.g., virtual classroom trainings and mandatory compliance related e- learnings.
-Employees are also encouraged to speak up in case of suspected integrity violations conducted by a FMO employee.
+FMO has a compliance framework that entails identifying risks, designing policies, monitoring, training, and providing advice.
+FMO has policies on topics such as financial economic crime (including KYC, sanctions, anti-bribery, and corruption and transaction monitoring and unusual transaction reporting), conflicts of interest, anti-fraud, private investments, protection of personal data and speak-up.

+FMO also regularly trains its employees to raise awareness through virtual classroom trainings and mandatory compliance related e-learnings.
+Employees are also encouraged to speak up in case of suspected integrity violations conducted by an FMO employee.
+Management is periodically informed via the Compliance Committee or when required on an ad-hoc basis, on integrity related matters at customer or employee level.
+In case of signals of violations, e.g., money laundering, fraud or corruption, Management will take appropriate actions.